Alochke/Workshop-in-InfoSec-assignment-3/module/README.md

         This doesn't free list, for reusability reasons.

         Parameters:
-        - list: A pointer to the list we're destroying, it will be log_list from list.c in practice.
+        - list: A pointer to the list we're destroying, it will be log_list from logs.c in practice.
-        - iter: A pointer to the iter we'll use to iterate over the list, it will be klist_iter from list.c in practice.
+        - iter: A pointer to the iter we'll use to iterate over the list, it will be klist_iter from logs.c in practice.

 ============================= logs.c =============================